-variety of radiologic imaging techniques are instru-A mental in the evaluation of patients with gastrointestinal (GI) bleeding and are complementary to GI endoscopy.
-Existing clinical practice guidelines for GI bleeding differ in the recommended utilization of radiologic examinations (1-4), and a detailed comparison between endoscopic and radiologic techniques is lacking.
-Owing to widespread variation in the utilization of GI testing (5) and a general lack of knowledge of advantages and limitations of each technique, we sought to derive a set of multidisciplinary consensus recommendations on the role of radiologic testing across the spectrum of GI bleeding.
+Gastrointestinal (GI) bleeding is the most common GI diagnosis leading to hospitalization within the United States.
+Prompt diagnosis and treatment of GI bleeding is critical to improving patient outcomes and reducing high healthcare utilization and costs.
+Radiologic techniques including computed tomography angiography, catheter angiography, computed tomography enterography, magnetic resonance enterography, nuclear medicine red blood cell scan, and technetium-99m pertechnetate scintigraphy (Meckel scan) are frequently used to evaluate patients with GI bleeding and are complementary to GI endoscopy.
+However, multiple management guidelines exist which differ in the recommended utilization of these radiologic examinations.
+This variability can lead to confusion as to how these tests should be used in the evaluation of GI bleeding.
 In this document, a panel of experts from the American College of Gastroenterology and Society of Abdominal Radiology provide a review of the radiologic examinations used to evaluate for GI bleeding including nomenclature, technique, performance, advantages, and limitations.
 A comparison of advantages and limitations relative to endoscopic examinations is also included.
 Finally, consensus statements and recommendations on technical parameters and utilization of radiologic techniques for GI bleeding are provided.